Veillax135/Blank-Website-template/README.md

-# Blank-Website-template
+# Blank Website Template
-blank website template, it's pretty self explanatory
+It's a blank website template, pretty self explanatory if you ask me, what else did you think?